-Note: This article does not cover the API, which can be used to write data to Benchling.
-To access the API, please refer to Write Data via the API [Enterprise].
+This article does not cover the API, which can be used to write data to Benchling.
+To access the API, visit Write Data via the API.

 Set up warehouse credentials

-Note: Be sure to copy the password and store it in a safe location (like your password manager) when generating credentials, since you will not be able to access these again.
+- Be sure to copy the password and store it in a safe location (like your password manager) when generating credentials, since you will not be able to access this page again.
 Benchling does not recommend hard-coding these credentials into scripts.

 Connect with a tool that supports PostgreSQL

 psqlcommand-line tool and other

 Note: It is very important to configure SSL / TLS correctly since